Being a good trader is about developing certain mental qualities. It is the process of constantly pushing yourself to grow better and stronger.

 7. You focus on sharpening your skills, rather than showing them off.

-While some people seek validation or recognition from other traders on Social Medias (especially twitter) for the trades they take, good traders are less concerned about gaining recognition.
+While some people seek validation or recognition from other traders on Social Media (especially Twitter) for the trades they take, good traders are less concerned about gaining recognition.
 Instead, they’re intrinsically motivated to become better.

 8. You view trading losses as opportunities for growth.

-Good traders don’t waste time feeling sorry for themselves while giving away their power to the markets.
+Good traders don’t waste time feeling sorry for themselves while giving away their power to the market.
 While losses cause some people to grow bitter, they make good traders grow better.

 9. Good traders feel good about themselves, whether they win or lose.

-Your self-worth depends on who you are, your character and the constant states of mind you inhabit.
-It is not what you have or haven’t achieved or what people think of you.
+Their self-worth depends on who they are, their character and the positive states of mind they choose to generate.
+Their self-worth is not found in what they have achieved or what people think of them.